0 3

 Le Baron Rouge

 You’ve had one of the best cheese places in Paris, now for the wine.
 Le Baron Rouge is a Parisian institution when it comes to wine so be prepared to share space.
 If you arrive after 5pm you’ll almost certainly be out on the buzzing pavement with the rest of the latecomers, but it doesn’t matter.
-This unpretentious local bar serves local cheeses, charcuterie and seasonal oysters, and for a small deposit you can fill up 1 litre bottles straight from the wine barrel for as little as €4.50.
+This unpretentious local bar serves local cheeses, charcuterie and seasonal oysters.
+And for a small deposit, you can fill up 1-litre bottles straight from the wine barrel for as little as €4.50.

 Le Baron Rouge